AugustUnderground/gace/README.md

 function.
 Be aware, such values can cause problems on GPU.

-Test can be run, if [pytest](https://pytest.org) is installed, by calling `pytest` in the root of this repository.
+Test can be run, if [pytest](https://pytest.org) is installed, by calling `pytest` in the root of this repository, which takes about ~5 min.

 ```bash
 $ pytest